lnheinrich/luke-heinrich-ttb-label-verification/README.md

 ## Secrets

-Use `.env.example`, `backend/.env.example`, and `frontend/.env.example` as the lists of required variables.
+Use `backend/.env.example`, and `frontend/.env.example` as the lists of required variables.
 Put real values only in local `.env` files or host environment variable dashboards.
-Do not commit real secrets.